mrocklin/freight/README.md

 In [2]: r = redis.Redis()

-In [3]: from warehouse import Warehouse
+In [3]: from freight import Warehouse

 In [4]: A = Warehouse(redis_db=r, host='localhost', port=5001)